 - fungal infection

-People with diabetes should regularly check for signs of a foot infection and contact their doctor immediately if any signs become obvious.
+People with diabetes should check regularly for signs of a foot infection and contact their doctor immediately if they notice any changes.

 The tell-tale signs and symptoms of infection include:

 Diabetes also causes changes to the skin of the foot.
-People with diabetes may notice that their feet are extremely dry, and the skin is starting to peel and crack.
-The nerves controlling skin oil and moisture in the feet stop working, leading to dry skin.
+People with diabetes may notice that their feet are dry, and the skin is starting to peel and crack.

-In addition to pain, nerve damage can also lead to foot deformities.
+Nerve damage can also lead to foot deformities.
 Hammertoes or collapsed arches might occur.
+These can make it hard to walk or balance.

-There are steps that people with diabetes can take to take care of their feet.
+People with diabetes can take some steps to care for their feet.

-Daily foot care as well as controlling blood sugar levels is essential not only for the feet but overall health.
+Daily foot care and good management of blood sugar levels are essential not only for the feet but for overall health.

 - Daily monitoring: Examine the feet every day for any potential sores, blisters, cuts, scrapes, bruises, or abnormal blemishes.

-- Washing the feet: Gentle clean the feet with lukewarm water and mild soap.
-Over-soaking can dry out your skin.
+- Washing the feet: Gently clean the feet with lukewarm water and mild soap every day, but do not soak.
+Over-soaking can dry the skin.

-- Drying the feet thoroughly: Give special attention to the area in between the toes.
-Excess moisture between the toes is a breeding ground for fungus.
+- Drying the feet thoroughly: Pay attention to the area between the toes.
+Excess moisture between the toes can be a breeding ground for fungus.

-- Moisturizing the feet all over: A moisturizing lotion can help keep the skin from drying out so quickly.
-Do not put moisturizer between the toes.
+- Moisturizing the feet all over: A moisturizing lotion can help keep the skin from drying out too quickly.
+People should not put moisturizer between the toes.
+Moisturizers and skin-care products for people with diabetes are available for purchase online.

-Always wear properly fitting shoes and socks.
-Shoes that are too tight can create pressure points on the feet that can eventually break down and lead to additional problems.
+- Choose suitable footwear: Always wear properly fitting shoes and socks.
+Shoes that are too tight can create pressure points on the feet and lead to additional problems.

-An emery board can be used to file rough edges, and a pumice stone can help get rid of calluses.
+- Removing calluses: A person can use an emery board to file rough edges, and a pumice stone to help get rid of calluses.
 People with diabetes should never burst blisters or pick at sores.
+Do not cut corns or calluses or use liquid removers or corn plasters.
+Emery boards and pumice stones are available to purchase online.

-People with diabetes should always contact a doctor right away if they have an injury to their foot or an area does not appear to be healing.
+People with diabetes should seek medical help as soon as possible if an injury to their foot or another area does not appear to be healing.
 Prompt attention can help ward off infections or other complications.

 Is there any way to have a relaxing foot soak if I have diabetes?